philpackmohr/git-paper/git.md

 ![Rebase in Git Extensions, step 3](images/gitext-rebase3.png)

-This looks the same as in the corresponding command line example and as there you can just close the editor.
+This looks the same as in the corresponding command line example.
+You can just close the editor.
 The history should now look like this:

 ![Rebase in Git Extensions, step 4](images/gitext-rebase4.png)